HCloward/syniti-hugo/content/Integrate/Use_Cases/ConfigureProcess_emplate_LoopsRFC.md

     should be read from/written to respectively

-    **NOTE**: Refer to [View and Configure Field Mappings for a Process Based on an RFC](VwConfigureFldMappingsProcRFC.htm) for more
+    **NOTE**: Refer to [View and Configure Field Mappings for a Process Based on an RFC](VwConfigureFldMappingsProcRFC) for more
     information.

   - Configure the relationships for the all of the loops

-    **NOTE**: Refer to [View and Configure Relationships for a Process Bases on an RFC](VwConfigureRshpsProcRFC.htm) for more information.
+    **NOTE**: Refer to [View and Configure Relationships for a Process Bases on an RFC](VwConfigureRshpsProcRFC) for more information.

 **NOTE**: If a process template contains a loop with more than 655 columns (which may occur when working with a BAPI/RFC template type),